ankaAR/bestiario5e/_creatures/tiamat.md

 Tiamat's legendary action options are associated with her five dragon heads (a bite and a breath weapon for each).
 Once Tiamat chooses a legendary action option for one of her heads, she can't choose another one associated with that head until the start of her next turn.

 Ataque de arma cuerpo a cuerpo: +19 al ataque, alcance 20 pies (6 mts), un objetivo.
-Impacto: 32 (4d10 + 10) slashing damage plus 14 (4d6) puntos de daño por ácido (black dragon head), lightning damage (blue dragon head), poison damage (green dragon head), fire damage (red dragon head), or cold damage (white dragon head).
+Impacto: 32 (4d10 + 10) puntos de daño cortante más 14 (4d6) puntos de daño por ácido (black dragon head), lightning damage (blue dragon head), poison damage (green dragon head), fire damage (red dragon head), or cold damage (white dragon head).

 ***Black Dragon Head: Acid Breath (cuesta 2 acciones).*** Tiamat breathes acid in a 120-foot line that is 10 feet wide.
 Each creature in that line must make a DC 27 Dexterity saving throw, taking 67 (15d8) puntos de daño por ácido on a failed save, or half as much damage on a successful one.